OpenIndiana/oi-docs/docs/handbook/community.md

 This article, contributed by OpenIndiana community member Carsten Grzemba, details the steps required for the installation of Sun Ray Software on OpenIndiana Hipster.

 Link to document: [Sun Ray Software on OpenIndiana Hipster](../handbook/sunray.md)

+## How to Install Vagrant on OpenIndiana Hipster

+Link to Vagrant Document: [Vagrant on OpenIndiana Hipster](vagrant/index.html)

 ## How to Install the TeX Live Typesetting Software on OpenIndiana Hipster